databrary/design/user-stories.md

 **Scenario steps:**

-Given that I am signed in as a study lead (PI, postdoc or GradStudent) and I am on my personal profile (home) page
+Given that I am signed in as a study lead (PI, postdoc or GradStudent) and I am on my personal profile (home) page.

 When I